WaterWolf5918/WaterPad-New/README.md

 Made by:[WaterWolf5918](https://github.com/WaterWolf5918)

-Thanks to [Legotronforce](https://github.com/LegotronForce) For Helping with the code
+Thanks to [Legotronforce](https://github.com/LegotronForce) for helping with the code

-Thanks to [PoweyDev](https://github.com/PoweyDev) For The app icon and creating soical media
+Thanks to [PoweyDev](https://github.com/PoweyDev) for the app icon and creating soical media

 ## Future Plans